Bachelor degree (completed)

 The course is organized along three main steps in the scientific cycle: (i) asking questions; (ii) executing research to answer these questions; and (iii) formulating the answers.
 It shows how scientists have been playful and creative in those steps, and stimulates students to find their own ways within science and to be playful.
 To achieve this, it explains that scientists are less restricted to all kinds of rules than is often thought-and-taught, and sometimes produce outputs other than scientific articles.
 Teaching is based around many inspiring examples of unconventional research questions, methods and output.

 Class attendance is compulsory and an active in-class attitude is expected of students.
-Lectures are combined with class discussions, homework assignments (including a final project), and student presentations.
+Lectures are combined with class discussions, take-home assignments (including a final project), and student presentations.

 After completing the course students: